 The practice of filling last-minute vacancies by issuing invitations to applicants who had indicated that they could come on short notice is no longer followed.

 Although children are permitted to accompany their parents on pilgrimage, parents are discouraged from bringing children who are under ten years of age.
-If their child/children were not included in the original application, parents may request to have their children added to their application by completing the online form or the form found in the leaflet entitled “Request to Add Family Members or Request to Bring Children in the Care of a Babysitter”.
-Babysitters and the children in their care are not considered pilgrims, and they may not participate in the guided portions of the pilgrimage programme or attend the receptions with the Universal House of Justice and the International Teaching Centre.
-Children who will be participating in the pilgrimage and who will not be under the care of a designated babysitter must be named in their family's invitation.
+If their child/children were not included in the original application, parents may request to have their children added to their application by completing the online form.
+Caregivers and the children in their care are not considered pilgrims, and they may not participate in the guided portions of the pilgrimage programme or attend the reception with the Universal House of Justice and the meeting with the International Teaching Centre.
+Children who will be participating in the pilgrimage and who will not be under the care of a designated caregiver must be named in their family's invitation.
 Please note that children are not permitted to visit the International Archives Building unless they have passed their ninth birthday.
 It will be necessary for parents to make their own arrangements for child care.
-Parents may not call upon World Centre staff for babysitting services.
+Parents may not call upon World Centre staff for caregiving services.
 Parents are responsible for the behavior of their children throughout the pilgrimage and may be asked to take their children out if they are in any way disturbing others or in danger of damaging property.

 Children who have reached the age of nine may participate in all portions of the pilgrimage programme.
 Children under the age of nine may not visit the International Archives Building.